Istro-Romanians: Present

 In 1991, Croatia declared independence, inheriting most of Istria from Yugoslavia.
 In this year, there were 810 people self-declared as Istro-Romanians and 22 as Morlachs in Istria.
 After the fall of socialism, the press of Romania and other countries would begin to give more importance to the Istro-Romanian community.
 The Croatian authorities also started to show more interest in them, with the Croatian state itself promising to do everything possible to preserve this ethnic group.
-The Istro-Romanian culture would begin to suffer a "revival", with a great number of associations and projects being created.
+The Istro-Romanian culture would begin to undergo a "revival", with a great number of associations and projects being created.
 On 19 April 1994, the Cultural Association of the Istro-Romanians "Andrei Glavina" was created in Trieste with the purpose of saving and preserving the Istro-Romanians, with Emil Petru Rațiu as president.
 Another association, Soboru lu Istrorumeri (In Istro-Romanian, "Union of the Istro-Romanians"), appeared in 1995.
 The first newspaper in Istro-Romanian, Scrisoare către fråț rumer (in Istro-Romanian, "Letter to the Romanian brothers"), came out in 1996 and contains fiction (original or translated from Romanian), notes on their history and ethnicity and news about the Aromanians and their life, among others.
 In 1997, the Congress of the Federal Union of European Nationalities adopted a resolution appealing Croatia to officially recognize the Istro-Romanians and the use of their language in education, media and religion.

 The Istro-Romanian diaspora, notably that of Canada and the United States, has also been putting its efforts to help the community in Istria.
 For example, the reparation and renovation of the clock tower of the hamlet of Brdo, as well as the construction of a museum about the Istro-Romanian culture in Žejane, were carried out with its funds.
 There are also several websites presenting the culture and history of the Istro-Romanians, notably Marisa Ciceran's (part of the diaspora), created in 1999.
 On 27 September 2007, the Ministry of Culture of Croatia gave to the Istro-Romanian language the status of "non-material cultural wealth" and registered it in the Register of Cultural Goods of Croatia.
 In 2008, the Moldovan politician Vlad Cubreacov initiated a draft resolution presented in Strasbourg called "Istro-Romanians must be saved", in which he urges Croatia and Romania to give more financial and institutional support.
 On 8 November 2016, the Šušnjevica school was reopened.
 The inauguration was attended by Constantin Mihail Grigorie, then ambassador of Romania in Croatia, and the previous one, Cosmin Dinescu.
 Regional authorities of the Istria County also stayed there.
 This project cost 451,600 kunas (around 61,100 euros), of which Romania gave 100,000 kunas (around 13,550 euros).
 The school teaches in Istro-Romanian and has a museum, "The Paths of the Vlachs".
 It was estimated that in 2016, there were only 120 speakers of Istro-Romanian in their villages, 450 speakers elsewhere in Croatia and another 500 in the rest of the world.
 Therefore, the diaspora is larger than the native Istrian community.